 Bikes

 Carry-on/Trainside bicycles: You can bring up to 50 lbs.
 Standard bicycle sizes apply.
 The maximum tire width is 2″.
 Check the link for details.
-Bike service may not be available at all stations, but this can change anytime.
+Bike service may not be available at all stations, but this can change at any time.

 Pets and service animals

-Amtrak allows dogs and cats up to 20 pounds (the combined weight of the pet and carrier) for trips up to seven hours.
+Amtrak allows dogs and cats weighing up to 20 pounds (the combined weight of the pet and its carrier) for trips of up to seven hours.

 These spots could be limited; you will know if you can bring a pet when booking.
-If you plan to bring your pet, you will need to fill out paperwork, and you can get that and more info on Amtrak’s pet policy.
+If you plan to bring your pet, you will need to fill out paperwork.
+You can obtain this and more information on Amtrak’s pet policy.

 If you have a service or support animal, read Amtrak’s service animal page before booking to ensure that your critter qualifies and that you get everything set before your trip.